Alphabetical list:

 Chronic prostatitis/chronic pelvic pain syndrome - prevalence

 The annual prevalence in the general population of chronic pelvic pain syndrome is 0.5%.
 38% of primary care providers, when presented with a vignette of a man with CPPS, indicate that they have never seen such a patient.
-However, the overall prevalence ...Section: Prostatitis
+However, the overall prevalence of symptoms suggestive of ...Section: Prostatitis

 Other articles from the section: Prostatitis